 College of Agriculture Study Abroad Fellowship

-Because we believe global experiences are an integral part of a solid education, we award a number of study-abroad scholarships each year.
-Fellowship awards are for up to $2,000 each and may be applied to study tours, international coursework, exchange programs and more.
+Because we believe global experiences are an integral part of a solid education, we award a number of study-abroad fellowships each year.
+Fellowship awards are based on funding availability and applicant pool.
+Funding may be applied to faculty-led study tours, international coursework, and/or exchange programs.

-You may apply for a Study Abroad Fellowship to support a planned study abroad program during the next 12-month period.
-Fellowship applications will be reviewed four times a year.
-Application due dates for the reviews are September 5, October 5,November 5, and February 5.
+Students may apply for a Study Abroad Fellowship to support a planned study abroad program during the next 12-month period.
+Fellowship applications will be reviewed two times a year.
+Application due dates for the reviews are October 5 and February 5.

 The Study Abroad Fellowship requires a brief description of your proposed study abroad or international experience, including a travel itinerary and approximate budget.
 You must also provide a 250-word statement of how you expect your study abroad or international experience to benefit your career and current academic studies.
 The application also requires a listing of your previous international experiences, although prior international experience is not required.

-Applications will be reviewed by a committee with input from the Office of Global Programs and Student Services.
+Applications will be reviewed by representatives from the Office of Global Programs and Student Services.

-To be awarded the Study Abroad Fellowship, you must be a student in the College of Agriculture, biosystems engineering or environmental science.
-Preference will be given to students participating in study abroad programs developed and led by faculty members of the College of Agriculture.
+To be awarded the Study Abroad Fellowship, you must be a student majoring in the College of Agriculture or biosystems engineering.
+Participating in study abroad programs developed and led by faculty members of Auburn University.
+Preference will be given to students going on a College of Agriculture faculty-led experience.
+Students must be receiving course credit for the study abroad trip, a course approval form from the Auburn Study Abroad Office will be required for disbursement.

-Funds for the Study Abroad Fellowship will be distributed to your Bursar’s account.
-The award will not be made until you submit evidence that commitments to participate in the program have been made (for example, an airline ticket receipt, program fee or class registration).
+Funds for the Study Abroad Fellowship will be distributed to the students Bursar’s account.
+The award will not be made until the student submits evidence that commitments to participate in the program have been made including an airline ticket receipt and course approval form from the Auburn Study Abroad Office.
+Awards will be disbursed during the semester in which the trip takes place.

 Successful applicants are expected to share their experiences with other students during the semester following their trip.
 This can be accomplished through presenting a seminar, writing blog posts for the college’s study abroad blog, or speaking to student groups or classes